Do Me Again

-"Do Me Again" is a number-one R&B single by Freddie Jackson and the second single from the title album.
-Released in January 1991, the song spent one week at number one on the US R&B chart and was the last of ten singles to reach the top spot.
+"Do Me Again" is a song by American singer Freddie Jackson and the second single from the self-title album of the same name.
+It was released in January 1991, the song spent one week at number one on the US Top R&B Singles chart, and was the last of ten singles by Jackson to reach the top spot.